IoanAnev/argodsm-ompss-toy/README.md

 where:

 N       the fibonacci number to calculate
-CHECK   an optional parameter that enables checks to make sure the computation is correct
+CHECK   optional parameter that enables checks to make sure the computation is correct
 ```

 ### **himeno**